Christine Sinclair: Early years and rise to captaincy (2000–2007)

-2003 FIFA Women's World Cup

-At the 2003 FIFA Women's World Cup, Sinclair scored three goals for Canada on their way to a surprising fourth-place finish, their best in that competition to date.
+Canada's FIFA Women's World Cup squad for the 2003 edition in the United States was subsequently remembered for its mix of veteran players like Hooper and younger members like Sinclair, Diana Matheson, and Erin McLeod.
 During the team's first group stage match against Germany, she scored the first goal of the match in the fourth minute.
 Germany scored four goals to defeat Canada 4–1.
 After defeating Argentina 3–0, the team faced Japan in their last group stage match of the tournament.
 With goals from Sinclair and teammates Christine Latham and Kara Lang, Canada won 3–1 and placed second in their group to advance to the knockout stage.
-Canada faced China in the quarterfinal match on October 2 in Portland, Oregon and won 1–0 with the lone goal scored by Charmaine Hooper in the seventh minute.
+Canada faced defending silver medalists China in the quarterfinal match on October 2 in Portland, Oregon and won 1–0 with the lone goal scored by Hooper in the seventh minute.
 Having remained winless in all previous World Cup tournaments, Canada's advancement to the semi-final was a historic change for the team.
 Canada was defeated by Sweden in the semi-final match 2–1 and faced the United States in the third-place match where they were defeated 3–1 and finished fourth at the tournament.
 Sinclair scored Canada's goal in the 38th minute.
+In all, she scored three goals for Canada on their way to a surprising fourth-place finish, their best in that competition to date.